 keeping the artist’s perspective as the starting point for research

-We host the docARTES programme for practice-based doctoral study in music, and the Orpheus Research Centre in Music [ORCiM], home to around 15 artist-researchers involved in advanced research.
+We host the docARTES programme for practice-based doctoral study in music, and the Orpheus Research Centre, home to around 25 artist-researchers involved in advanced research.
 The close link between education and research within our facilities creates an inspiring environment where artists can experiment, exchange ideas and develop new knowledge.

 Throughout our activities there is a clear focus on the development of a new research discipline in the arts, addressing trending questions and topics at the heart of musical practice.
 To promote and disseminate this knowledge, the Orpheus Institute organises seminars, study days, workshops, an annual Academy and a Research Festival.
 Next to that, the Orpheus Institute also has its own publication series.